cablexd/Minecraft-Bot/README.md

 I think it needs to be shortened.

 Updated the system prompt to actually use the `system` key in the POST request to the LLM.
 After also updating the prompt slightly, it seems to be hallucinating less.

+So much pain.
+LLM keeps hallucinating.
+Just gets a lot of things wrong in general.
+Including response examples seems to help a little.
+I'll probably try using a completely different LLM.